Maleric view of the chateau!

 Bailly word in the name originates from 1630, when Firmin Le Bailly, a Parisian banker, prepared this estate for commercial development.
 In 1872, Aleide Bellot des Minières was responsible for building the chateau and reorganizing many things at Haut Bailly.

-Then in 1955, Daniel Sanders acquired Haut Bailly.
-He modernized winemaking facilities.
+In 1955, Daniel Sanders acquired Haut Bailly and modernized the winemaking facilities.
 His son, Jean Sanders, took over the property in 1979.
 An American banker, Robert Wilmer, and his wife bought Haut Bailly in 1998.
 They chose Veronique Sanders, daughter of Jean Sanders, as general manager.
 She's still at the helm of the property.

 For some unknown reason, white grape varieties have never been planted at Haut Bailly, and because of that, there's no white wine here.

 There's no doubt that Haut Bailly has excellent soil, which gives Grand Vin an unmistakable scent of minerality and, to some extent, a flavor of smokiness.
 It certainly helps when old vines contribute with a healthy dose of everything perfectly.
-I've noticed that Petit Verdot joined the blend in the 2015 and 2016 vintage.
-Both vintages got something extra to put in their perfect frame.
+I've noticed that Petit Verdot joined the blend in the 2015 and 2016 vintages.
+Both vintages had something extra to put in their perfect frames.
 However, 2010 has no PV in the blend and is a monster, but other parameters.

-Veronique Sanders Van Beek was so kind as to accept my request to taste nine Haut Bailly vintages during my Bordeaux stay in October 2017.
+Veronique Sanders Van Beek was kind enough to accept my request to taste nine Haut Bailly vintages during my stay in Bordeaux in October 2017.

 Nine vintages are ready to be tasted - October 2017